tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 I drove as fast as I could away from these people until we finally arrived in a town, and filed another police report.

-My girlfriend and I were uninjured thankfully but we were extremely traumatized.
+My girlfriend and I were uninjured thankfully, but we were extremely traumatized.

 The car was still drivable after that, so we were able to get the fuck out of West Virginia the next morning.